 Arcadi – buzzing little Belgian cafe open from breakfast to late night with a large variety of cuisine, including vegetarian friendly and vegan dishes.
 We recommend the quiche and princess waffles.
 In the summer months, enjoy the ample outdoor seating with an ice cold pint.

 Fritland – a trip to Brussels is not complete without a stop to this tasty fast-food spot serving up hot and crispy fresh frittes (fries) with a large variety of sauces to choose from.
-It's open late night and makes for a great snack after going out on the town.
+Now takeout only but open late night, making for a great snack after going out on the town.

 Brussels Gay Bars